FOLLOW!Pinterest buttonInstagram button Facebook button

 Where to Stay?

-Start with my advice on choosing where to stay on the Riviera: Nice, Cannes, Monaco or Menton?
-Then see my selection of the best hotels on the Riviera--all five-stars!
+Start with my advice on choosing where to stay on the Riviera: Nice, Cannes, Monaco, Menton.
+Need to stay near Nice Airport?
+Check out my selection of the best hotels on the Riviera--all five-stars!

 To truly experience the heart and soul of Nice, follow my self-guided walks in Nice Uncovered: Walks Through the Secret Heart of a Historic City.
 Little-known facts, fun stories and vintage photos allow you to see Nice like a true Niçois.
 More about the book.